youwen5/web/routes/+now.typ

 = Future

-- I’m still thinking of starting a project called #quote[How #smallcaps[posix] can you get in 31 days?] where I try to write as much of a #smallcaps[posix] compliant operating system as possible, from scratch, with a 1 month time limit.
+- I’m still thinking of starting a project called "How #smallcaps[posix] can you get in 31 days?" where I try to write as much of a #smallcaps[posix] compliant operating system as possible, from scratch, with a 1 month time limit.
 Probably using Rust or Zig.
 I’m not sure how much time I’ll have for this during the summer, though.

 = Prose